 New breast cancer drug Ibrance (palbociclib) is showing promise as a hormone based cancer treatment for advanced breast cancer.
 Learn more about how this breast cancer treatment works, which cancer patients it helps and what types of side effects this targeted therapy may cause.

 Learn more about Ibrance cancer treatment.

 Hair Loss from Chemotherapy

-Cancer patients and survivors share their experiences with hair loss during their cancer treatments
+Cancer patients and survivors share their experiences with hair loss during their cancer treatments involving chemotherapy.

 Watch the video to learn more about hair loss during cancer treatment.